antiboredom/audiogrep/README.md

 Audiogrep
 =========

+## alert! this package is no longer being updated! use [videogrep](https://github.com/antiboredom/videogrep) instead (which now supports audio).

 Audiogrep transcribes audio files and then creates "audio supercuts" based on search phrases.
 It uses [CMU Pocketsphinx](http://cmusphinx.sourceforge.net/) for speech-to-text and [pydub](http://pydub.com/) to stitch things together.

 Here's some [sample output](http://lav.io/2015/02/audiogrep-automatic-audio-supercuts/).